 An ideal letter of recommendation will complement the rest of your application.
 You do not want your recommender to repeat exactly what your resume and other materials already say, but you also want to make sure there is no conflicting information.

 Take the time to prepare your recommenders by sharing your career aspirations, reminding them of your key accomplishments, and telling them what you plan to discuss in your essays.
 If you have a skill set your future recommender has not seen yet, model the behavior now that you want them to write about later.
+For more insights, make sure to check out this quick tips video with Scott Edinburgh, Founder of Personal MBA Coach:

 5) Broaden your school list

 While Personal MBA Coach writes a lot about the M7 business schools, many other top schools are climbing in the MBA rankings.
-Further, the MBA application process is something of a numbers game: For example, your profile might be great but if there are too many qualified consultants from your country or region in a given year’s pool, you may struggle to stand out.
+Furthermore, the MBA application process is something of a numbers game: For example, your profile might be great but if there are too many qualified consultants from your country or region in a given year’s pool, you may struggle to stand out.

 This is why our average candidate applies to five or more schools.
 For some, this means applying to schools from a range of tiers.
 For others, this means spreading their application eggs across multiple top-tier-school baskets.